GESTRA-AG/MSB-Prototype-Decoders/README.md

 This repository contains Multisense Bolt (MSB) decoders for different LoRa network servers as those require different decoder formats.

-## Availavle Decoder / Supported LoRa Network Servers
+## Available Decoder Languages / Supported LoRa Network Servers

 - The Things Network (TTN)
 - LORIOT
+- Python3

 Please feel free to suggest new implementations for unavailable LoRa network servers or to create a pull-request.